Opuntia basilaris: Varieties

 Some experts consider the Trelease's beavertail to be a full species (Bowen 1987, R. van de Hoek).
 It is unique among the varieties of Opuntia basilaris in that the areoles contain spines in addition to the bristles; this indicates that the species does vary a lot in its exterior.

-Distribution and Habitat
+Distribution and habitat

 This species of cactus is found in the Southwest US regions including California, Nevada, Arizona, Utah, and Northwestern Sonora, Mexico.
 This plant can be found in chaparral, desert, and grassland.
 This cactus grows in well draining mediums composed of sand, gravel, cobble, or even on boulders.

 Chemistry

 Opuntia basilaris contains 0.01% mescaline and 4-hydroxy-3-5-dimethoxyphenethylamine.

 Uses

 The Cahuilla Native Americans used beavertail as a food staple.
 The buds were cooked or steamed, and then were eaten or stored.
 The large seeds were ground up to be eaten as mush.
-The Diegueño would consume it as a dried fruit after removing the thorns.
+The Diegueño would consume it as a dried fruit after removing the spines.
 The Shoshone Native American Tribe took advantage of the analgesic properties of this cactus by creating a poultice from the inner mucilage to treat minor cuts.